Pre-Sessional English for Academic Purposes Programme 2026

 Course Content

-The Pre-sessional Programme is designed to develop both your academic English language ability and academic study skills.
+The Pre-sessional Programme is designed to develop both your academic English language competency and academic study skills.
 On the course you will learn how to:

 - Read academic texts effectively and efficiently and undertake research specific to your degree programmes